MoonAlign/MoonAlign/README.md

 ⟡ - Pony Town - ⊹

 If you found me on pony town hello!
 Please do not copy, steal, claim, screenshot or repost my skins on Pinterest!
 THIS ALSO APPLIES TO GIFTS SKINS THAT I MADE FOR MY FRIENDS.
 Inspo is fine just asked first if you are copying me You will be BLOCKED, espically if I see you troll others, or is just a terrible person.
 Also If you cover me I will block you.
-But also Feel free to come up to say hi just make to read my dni's thank you!
+But also Feel free to come up to say hi just make sure to read my dni's thank you!